abitvin/audijo/README.md

 	var audio = Audijo({
 		autoplay: true,						// Default: false
 		loop: true,							// Default: false
-		returnUnit: 'scalar',				// The default unit returned and used by buffered(),
+		returnUnit: 'UnitInterval',			// The default unit returned and used by buffered(),
 											//		duration() and seek().
-This can be 'percentage',
+This can be 'Percentage',
-											//		'scalar' or 'seconds'.
-Default: 'seconds'.
+											//		'UnitInterval' or 'Seconds'.
+Default: 'Seconds'.
 		src: 'path/to/audio.mp3',			// When MP3 is not supported the source
 											//		will be translated to path/to/audio.ogg
 		swfLocation: 'path/to/audijo.swf'	// Default: 'swf/audijo.swf'